kstzv/ml-kem/README.md

 The design avoids external dependencies and introduces a custom decapsulation pool to reduce allocation overhead and improve performance in constrained or kernel environments.

-The implementation follows standard C semantics to simplify porting across different platforms, including userspace and Linux kernel.
+The implementation follows standard C semantics to simplify porting across different platforms.

 ---

 ## ⚠️ Status

-### Portable userspace implementation
+### Portable core

-Stable (v1.3.0)
+Stable (v1.4.0)

-### Performance userspace implementation
-Under active optimization
+The portable ML-KEM core is shared across all supported environments and is the primary implementation maintained by the project.

-### Linux kernel implementation
+### Linux userspace port
-Experimental

-### Userspace implementation
-The userspace implementation is considered stable for tested x86-64 environments using GCC and Clang toolchains.
+Stable

+The Linux userspace port is extensively tested and serves as the primary environment for comprehensive validation and performance benchmarking.

 Validated using:

-- ✔ NIST KAT tests (key generation & encapsulation)
+✔ NIST KAT tests (key generation & encapsulation)
-- ✔ End-to-end decapsulation validation
+✔ End-to-end decapsulation validation
-- ✔ dudect constant-time leakage testing
+✔ dudect constant-time leakage testing
-- ✔ Stress testing of decapsulation pool
+✔ Stress testing of the decapsulation pool
-- ✔ Invalid ciphertext handling tests
+✔ Invalid ciphertext handling tests
-- ✔ Input validation and error-handling tests
+✔ Input validation and error-handling tests
-- ✔ ASAN / TSAN / Valgrind testing
+✔ ASAN / TSAN / UBSAN / Valgrind testing
-- ✔ Multi-million iteration stress tests
+✔ Multi-million iteration stress tests
-- ✔ GCC and Clang testing
+✔ GCC and Clang testing

-### Linux kernel implementation
+### Linux kernel port

-The kernel implementation currently represents an earlier experimental integration effort and is not synchronized with the latest userspace implementation.

-Current status:
-- ✔ Builds successfully
-- ✔ Loads/unloads correctly
+Tested

+The Linux kernel port integrates the same portable ML-KEM core into the Linux kernel environment through a platform-specific port layer.

+Validated using:

+✔ Successful kernel build
+✔ Module load/unload testing
+✔ Functional ML-KEM testing in kernel space
-- ✔ Demonstrates kernel-space integration of the ML-KEM core
+✔ Reuse of the common portable cryptographic core
-- ✔ Serves as a foundation for future Linux kernel work

-Notes:
-- The current kernel code reflects an earlier development stage.
-- Future work is expected to target Linux kernel crypto infrastructure integration.
-- The userspace implementation is currently the primary development and validation target.
+### FreeRTOS port

+Tested

+The FreeRTOS port integrates the same portable ML-KEM core into an RTOS environment through a platform-specific port layer.

+The reference FreeRTOS configuration has been successfully built and tested using QEMU with repeated end-to-end ML-KEM operations.

+Detailed platform configurations and testing information are documented in the corresponding port directories.

 ### Notes

-This project is intended as a practical low-level ML-KEM implementation focused on tested x86-64 environments.
+The project provides a portable cryptographic core with tested integrations across userspace, kernel-space, and RTOS environments.

-Additional testing on other architectures and compilers is encouraged.
+Additional testing on other architectures, toolchains, and platforms is encouraged.

 No formal third-party security audit has been performed.
 ---